 The Federal Maritime Commission (FMC), the agency regulating international ocean transportation, requires Ocean Transportation Intermediaries (OTIs) to provide proof of financial security in the form of a FMC-48 surety bond.

-The Federal Maritime Commission requires OTI ocean freight forwarders (OFFs) and non-vessel-operating common carriers (NVOCCs) to purchase a surety bond as proof of financial security.
-OTIs provide various international ocean transportation services.
+Because OTIs provide various international ocean transportation services, the Federal Maritime Commission require OTIs to purchase a surety bond as proof of financial security.
 If you provide any of the services listed below, you’ll need to purchase an OTI bond.

 Ocean Freight Forwarders